ehsannowroozi/Improve_Trans/README.md

 ## Evaluate Transferability:
 Use a diverse set of target models to evaluate the transferability of your adversarial attacks.
 Measure the attack success rate across various models and assess the impact of the modifications made to the Foolbox library.

 ## Fine-Tune the Strategy:
 Continuously fine-tune your attack strategy based on the results of your evaluations.
 Iterate on the attack parameters and modifications to improve transferability while still maintaining plausible attack effectiveness.

+# If you utilize this code, kindly cite the following papers in your *.bib file:
+ 1)  For the paper titled "Demystifying the Transferability of Adversarial Attacks in Computer Networks" published in IEEE Transactions on Network and Service Management in 2022:

+    @ARTICLE{9747933,
+  author={Nowroozi, Ehsan and Mekdad, Yassine and Berenjestanaki, Mohammad Hajian and Conti, Mauro and Fergougui, Abdeslam El}, journal={IEEE Transactions on Network and Service Management}, title={Demystifying the Transferability of Adversarial Attacks in Computer Networks}, year={2022}, volume={19}, number={3}, pages={3387-3400}, doi={10.1109/TNSM.2022.3164354}
+}

+3) For the paper titled "On the Transferability of Adversarial Examples against CNN-based Image Forensics" presented at the 2019 IEEE International Conference on Acoustics, Speech, and Signal Processing (ICASSP 2019):

+   @INPROCEEDINGS{8683772,
+  author={Barni, M. and Kallas, K. and Nowroozi, E. and Tondi, B.}, booktitle={ICASSP 2019 - 2019 IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP)}, title={On the Transferability of Adversarial Examples against CNN-based Image Forensics}, year={2019}, volume={}, number={}, pages={8286-8290}, doi={10.1109/ICASSP.2019.8683772}
+}